Dunoon & Cowal

 Scotland's Adventure Coast

-Dunoon and the Cowal peninsula is as beautiful as it is diverse, from the towering Munros of the north to the mellow scenery and sea lochs of the south.
-Paddle steamers used to bring throngs of Glaswegian holidaymakers ‘doon the water' to its shores.
+Dunoon and the Cowal peninsula are as beautiful and diverse, from towering mountains in the north to the mellow scenery and sea lochs of the south.
+Catch a boat trip from a variety of destinations in Cowal on one of the last sea-going paddle steamers in the world.

-Cowal’s major town, Dunoon is a wonderful destination for both weekend breaks and longer vacations.
-It also plays host to the Cowal Highland Gathering, one of the biggest Highland Games in the UK, and CowalFest, an annual walking festival, plus a mix of sports, music and family focussed events, reflecting the broad appeal and the beautiful surrounding countryside
+Cowal’s major town, Dunoon, is an excellent destination for both weekend breaks and longer vacations.
+It also hosts the Cowal Highland Gathering, one of the largest Highland Games in the UK, and the World Highland Dancing Championships.
+Additionally, it features CowalFest, an annual walking festival, along with a mix of sports, music, and family-focused events, all reflecting the broad appeal and the beautiful surrounding countryside.

 Gaelic in Scotland

-The indigenous language of Argyll contains great richness of expression.
-Here we have shared a phrase from local Gaelic poetry about the Cowal pennisula.
+The indigenous language of Argyll contains a great richness of expression.
+Here we have shared a phrase from local Gaelic poetry about the Cowal peninsula.

 Bha pìobairean am pàilteas ann (There were pipers in plenty there)